MRI to PET Cross-Modality Translation using Globally and Locally Aware GAN (GLA-GAN) for Multi-Modal Diagnosis of Alzheimer's Disease: Results Discussion

 \subsection{Limitations}

 Our work also has some limitations which need to be acknowledged.
-Firstly, the introduction of local sub-networks to capture finer texture details leads to increase in the number of network parameters compared to the competing global methods.
-We believe that using more semantically segmented patches and exploiting sparsity constraints in the future can lead to the development of more optimized networks that provide similar performance.
+Firstly, introducing local sub-networks to capture finer texture details leads to an increase in the number of network parameters compared to the competing global methods.
+We believe that using more semantically segmented patches and exploiting sparsity constraints in the future can lead to more optimized networks with similar performance.

-Secondly, the focus of this study has been limited to discriminating AD from cognitively normal (CN).
-However, mild cognitive impairment (MCI) is considered as an intermediate state between normal aging and onset of AD.
-Further validation is needed to assess the effectiveness of the proposed GLA-GAN for a 3-way classification (AD-MCI-CN) which is very crucial for early diagnosis.
+Secondly, the focus of this study has been limited to discriminating AD from CN.
+However, mild cognitive impairment (MCI) is considered an intermediate state between normal aging and the onset of AD.
+Further validation is needed to assess the effectiveness of the proposed GLA-GAN for a 3-way classification (AD-MCI-CN), which is crucial for early diagnosis.

 Lastly, an exhaustive search was not conducted to find all or the most meaningful internal GAN units.
-Due to the high dimensionality of the images being handled as well as the large number of internal units, identifying meaningful features is a very tedious and time-consuming task.
-Future efforts can be directed towards more systematic approaches that rely on agreement between activation units and anatomically segmented synthetic scans.
+Due to the high dimensionality of the images being handled and the large number of internal units, identifying meaningful features is a very tedious and time-consuming task.
+Future efforts can be directed towards more systematic approaches that rely on the agreement between activation units and anatomically segmented synthetic scans.
 Along the lines of \cite{GANDissect}, it would be very interesting to explore the causal effect of interpretable units in explaining Alzheimer's disease progression.